-STEM Fellowship Journal accepts individual and team submissions in any field of research and innovation regardless of the origins or locations of the authors.
-The Journal is dedicated to high school or undergraduate students’ research assisted or un-assisted by academic or industry experts.
+SFJ accepts individual and team submissions in any field of research and innovation regardless of the origins or locations of the authors.
+We are dedicated to high school and undergraduate students’ research.

-The Journal follows peer-review and academic publishing best practices and acts withing the guidelines of Canadian Science Publishing (CSP).
-We encourage submissions from high school and undergraduate students from around the world.
+We follow robust peer review and academic publishing best practices and act withing the guidelines of Canadian Science Publishing (CSP).

 Peer Review Process

 When an article is submitted for consideration by the STEM Fellowship Journal, it undergoes a three-phase process of review and consideration before a final decision is made.
 This process is described below.
-Note that if, at any point, a submission is declined, the authors will be notified and given the opportunity to work with a member of the committee that declined their work for further feedback.
+Note that if, at any point, a submission is declined, the authors will be notified and given provided adequate justification.

 Open Access Policy

 SFJ provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.